vedpd/DataStructures-for-Data-Scientists/README.md

 This repo has implementation of different data structures and how it can be understood by a data scientist

 Following are the implementations that have been done so far:
-1. [Stack](https://github.com/vedpd/DataStructures-for-Data-Scientists/blob/main/Stacks_Implementation.ipynb) - works on concept of Last In First Out
+1. [Stack](https://github.com/vedpd/DataStructures-for-Data-Scientists/blob/main/Stacks_Implementation.ipynb) - works on concept of Last In First Out<br> <br>
-2. [Queue](https://github.com/vedpd/DataStructures-for-Data-Scientists/blob/main/Queue_Implementation.ipynb) - works on concept of First In First Out
+2. [Queue](https://github.com/vedpd/DataStructures-for-Data-Scientists/blob/main/Queue_Implementation.ipynb) - works on concept of First In First Out <br> <br>
-3. [Deque](https://github.com/vedpd/DataStructures-for-Data-Scientists/blob/main/Deque_Implementation.ipynb) - Allows addition and removal from front and rear.
+3. [Deque](https://github.com/vedpd/DataStructures-for-Data-Scientists/blob/main/Deque_Implementation.ipynb) - Allows addition and removal from front and rear. <br> <br>

-----------------------------------------Algorithm based Questions----------------------------------------------
+----------------------------------------<b> Algorithm based Questions </b>----------------------------------------------

------ Stack Based questions ------------
+----- <b> Stack Based questions </b> ------------ <br>
 4. [Valid Parenthesis](https://github.com/vedpd/DataStructures-for-Data-Scientists/blob/main/Valid_Parenthesis.ipynb) - validating if parenthesis given is in correct order - LeetCode

------ Binary Search based questions ------------
+----- <b> Binary Search based questions </b> ------------ <br>
-5. [Binary Search for finding element](https://github.com/vedpd/DataStructures-for-Data-Scientists/blob/main/Binary_Search.ipynb) - finding position of the element found in a list/array using binary search in case of a sorted list/array - Leetcode
+5. [Binary Search for finding element](https://github.com/vedpd/DataStructures-for-Data-Scientists/blob/main/Binary_Search.ipynb) - finding position of the element found in a list/array using binary search in case of a sorted list/array - Leetcode <br> <br>
 6. [Binary Search for finding element or for inserting a new element](https://github.com/vedpd/DataStructures-for-Data-Scientists/blob/main/BinarySearchInsert_LeetCode.ipynb) - finding position of the element found in a list/array using binary search in case of a sorted list/array.
-In case element is not in list, finding index at which the new element should be inserted - Leetcode
+In case element is not in list, finding index at which the new element should be inserted - Leetcode<br><br>
-7. [Find first and last index position for repeated values in a sorted array/list](https://github.com/vedpd/DataStructures-for-Data-Scientists/blob/main/FindFirst_Last_SortedArray.ipynb) - Finding Position of starting and ending index for repeating elements in an ascending sorted array- Leetcode
+7. [Find first and last index position for repeated values in a sorted array/list](https://github.com/vedpd/DataStructures-for-Data-Scientists/blob/main/FindFirst_Last_SortedArray.ipynb) - Finding Position of starting and ending index for repeating elements in an ascending sorted array- Leetcode <br> <br>
-8. [Find peak element in a list](https://github.com/vedpd/DataStructures-for-Data-Scientists/blob/main/Find_Peak_Element.ipynb) - find the location of maximum value in a list when the list has a maxima and thus not necessarily an ascending sorted array.
+8. [Find peak element in a list](https://github.com/vedpd/DataStructures-for-Data-Scientists/blob/main/Find_Peak_Element.ipynb) - find the location of maximum value in a list when the list has a maxima and thus not necessarily an ascending sorted array. <br> <br>

------ Hashing based questions ------------
+-----<b> Hashing based questions </b> ------------ <br>
-9.[Group Anagrams together](https://github.com/vedpd/DataStructures-for-Data-Scientists/blob/main/Group_Anagrams.ipynb) - find all the words which are anagrams of each other, group them and return them
+9.[Group Anagrams together](https://github.com/vedpd/DataStructures-for-Data-Scientists/blob/main/Group_Anagrams.ipynb) - find all the words which are anagrams of each other, group them and return them<br> <br>